Skip to main content

 fallback_policy: nearest_replica

-SRE Playbook: Set rebalance_threshold to 0.15 to trigger background compaction only when vnode skew exceeds 15%.
+SRE tip: Set rebalance_threshold to 0.15 to trigger background compaction only when vnode skew exceeds 15%.
 Enforce max_concurrent_streams: 4 to prevent I/O saturation on donor nodes.
 Always enable rollback_on_failure to revert routing tables if consistency checks fail during migration.
+When routing multi-tenant or composite primary keys, hash the concatenated string representation before ring traversal to maintain tenant isolation.

 #!/bin/bash